aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 It is used to compute all kinds of values like `volumes`, `volumeMounts`, `ports`, `ENVs` and more.
 It is also used in various specs and templates like the `JobTemplate`, `PodTemplate`, `ContainerSpec` and others.

-When a value follows the `ListFromDict` scheme, the `name` field for each item of the generated list is populated from its key in the dict.
+When a value follows the `ListFromDict` scheme, the `name` field for each item in the generated list will be populated from its key in the dict.
-The values can be provided in free-form, are merged and indented (to generate a properly formatted list) and all items go through tpl.
+The values are be provided in free-form, merged and indented (to generate a properly formatted YAML list) and all items go through tpl.

 These example values ...